utiasSTARS/pykitti/README.md

 Note: This package does not actually require that OpenCV be installed on your system, except to run `demo_raw_cv2.py`.

+## Citation
+If you use this code in your research, we would appreciate if you referred to this repository (https://github.com/utiasSTARS/pykitti) in a footnote in your paper.

 ## References
 [1] A. Geiger, P. Lenz, C. Stiller, and R. Urtasun, "Vision meets robotics: The KITTI dataset," Int.
 J. Robot.
 Research (IJRR), vol. 32, no. 11, pp. 1231–1237, Sep.
 2013. [http://www.cvlibs.net/datasets/kitti/](http://www.cvlibs.net/datasets/kitti/)